lamini-ai/lamini-examples/prompt_engineering.md

 ### Temperature

 Temperature affects the randomness of the generated output.
-Higher values increase randomness.
-Adjusting temperature can influence the diversity of responses.
+* Temperature 0: The model selects the most probable token at each step.
+This leads to more focused and deterministic responses.
+* Low Temperature (Close to 0): Results in more deterministic and conservative outputs, with a focus on the most probable tokens.
+* Moderate Temperature (Around 1): Allowing for a mix of likely and less likely tokens in the output.
+* High Temperature (Above 1): Introduces more randomness and diversity into the generation process, leading to more creative and varied responses.

 TODO: add temperature example
+TODO: check if temperature must be float

 --------------
 TODO: batch